GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 ### Sort the attribute table

-Now that the attribute table is opened, it is possible to sort the data within.
-By clicking on the tab of the column, you can sort the data (alphabetically) in ascending or descending order.
-The small arrow indicates whether it is sorted ascending or descending.
+You can sort data in the attribute table by clicking on a column header.
+Text data will be sorted alphabetically and numeric data will be sorted by value.
+To reverse the sort order, click the header again.
+A small arrow in the column header indicates whether it is sorted in ascending or descending order.

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_show_attribute_table.mp4"></video>